Published on

 MCP Architecture

-• MCP Servers: Services that expose specific context and capabilities to the model via the MCP client.
+• Servers: Lightweight services that expose specific context and capabilities via MCP primitives.
+They must respect security constraints.

 MCP servers expose capabilities through standardized interfaces:

-• Tools (Model Controlled): Functions that LLMs can invoke to perform specific actions, similar to function calling.
+• Tools (Model Controlled): Functions that a client can invoke to perform specific actions, similar to function calling (e.g. retrieving, searching, sending messages, interacting with a database) an AI model decides when to call them based on the user's intent.

 And optionally:

-• Samplings: Server-initiated agentic behaviors and recursive LLM interactions.
+• Sampling: Server-initiated agentic behaviors and recursive LLM interactions.

-The communication with clients is based primarily via two methods:
+The communication with clients is based primarily via two transports that handle the flow of messages between the client and server:

 • stdio (Standard Input/Output): Used when the Client and Server run on the same machines.
+The Host application launches the Server as a subprocess and communicates with it by writing to its standard input (stdin) and reading from its standard output (stdout).
 This is simple and effective for local integrations.

 from mcp.server.fastmcp import FastMCP, Context